diflores/piazza-explorer-bot/README.md

 CHAT_ID=-1111111111111
 ```

-You'll also need a Heroku app.
+You'll also need a Heroku app with the [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) add-on already installed.
 After pushing the content of your repository to your Heroku app git repository, you have to run the following line:

 ```
 heroku ps:scale bot=1